lmweber/nnSVG/README.md

 ```

+## Tutorial

+A detailed tutorial is available in the package vignette from [Bioconductor](https://bioconductor.org/packages/nnSVG).
+A direct link to the tutorial / package vignette is available [here](https://bioconductor.org/packages/release/bioc/vignettes/nnSVG/inst/doc/nnSVG.html).

 ## Input data format

 In the examples below, we assume the input data are provided as a [SpatialExperiment](https://bioconductor.org/packages/SpatialExperiment) Bioconductor object.
 In this case, the outputs are stored in the `rowData` of the `SpatialExperiment` object.